Photo: A US cargo plane transports away Haitians, mostly children, after the earthquake.

 English | French

-Some questionable French adoptions that had been frozen soon after the earthquake were recently reconsidered by the Haitian government and allowed to proceed.
+Some questionable French adoptions that had been frozen soon after the earthquake have been reconsidered by the Haitian government and allowed to proceed.
 This decision follows two years of lobbying of the French government by a group of “adoptive parents” called SOS Haiti.
-Since the founding of this organization one day after Haiti’s earthquake, its members have been pressuring their government to tie the delivery of aid from France to a normalization of the removal of hundreds of Haitian children during the earthquake without adoption documents.
+Since the founding of this organization one day after Haiti’s earthquake, its members have pressured their government to tie the delivery of aid from France to an ex post facto legalization of the removal of hundreds of Haitian children during the earthquake without adoption documents.

-Another issue being legalized after the fact is the acquisition for many years by French couples of simple adoptions in Haiti that are then turned into full adoptions by French courts.
+Another issue being legalized after the fact is the acquisition for many years by French couples of partial adoptions (also called “simple adoptions”) in Haiti that are then turned into full adoptions by French courts.

-- Simple adoptions allow children to maintain contact with their biological families and are recognized by Haitian law.
+- Partial adoptions allow children to maintain contact with their biological families and are recognized by Haitian law.

 - Full adoptions do not allow contact with biological parents and are not recognized by Haitian law.

-The Haitian government boasts of restricting its adoption policy because it plans to abide by the Hague Convention and to require the affiliation of future adoptive parents with organizations approved by the Haitian and French governments.
+The Haitian government boasts of plans to restrict its adoption policy because it plans to abide by the Hague Convention and to require the affiliation of future adoptive parents with organizations approved by the Haitian and French governments.

 In fact, recognition of the Hague Convention implies a relaxation of Haitian law to allow full adoption, and the new policy, intended to exclude unscrupulous agents from future adoptions, represents an abandonment of Haiti’s stolen children.

-UPDATE JUNE 11, 2012: Haiti’s government recognizes Hague Convention, claiming this to be an “informality.”
+UPDATE: Haiti’s government recognizes the Hague Convention and claims this to be an “informality.”

 Dady Chery, Editor